TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 Normally, you will not have to pass any options to this function (unlike the equivalent function in the older `uibuilderfe.js` library before uibuilder v5).
 However, see the troubleshooting section if you are having problems connecting correctly.

-If you do need the options, there is now only a single argument with only two possible properties:
+If you do need the options, there is now only a single object argument with only two possible properties:

 ```javascript
 uibuilder.start({